pragmint/open-practices/practices/automate-deployment-scripts.md

 *Use the Same Packages for Every Environment.*  This lets you know with certainty that the package you tested is the one that is being deployed.
 This means that environment-specific configuration must be deployed separated from the package.
 ## Deciding to Pitch or Polish
 After experimenting with this practice for **3-4 deployments or 3-4 weeks (whichever is shorter)**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
+### Fast & Measurable

+**Fewer Manual Steps In Deployment**.
+Count the number of manual steps in the deployment process.
+Each deployment step that is automated reduces the opportunities for human-error.

+### Slow & Measurable

+**Less Time Spent on Deployment Delays**.
+There should be fewer deployment delays with increased automation, and it should be easier to identify the source of the delay.
+When delays happen, work to understand where and why the deployment stalled.

+### Fast & Intangible

+**Increased Confidence in Deployments**.
+The individuals responsible for deploying code feel the deployment process is easier and less error-prone.
 ## Supported Capabilities

 ### [Deployment Automation](/capabilities/deployment-automation.md)